 11. Instant cooking pot

-You load it with ingredients, press a button and go.
+You load it with ingredients, press a button, and go.
 This pressure cooking pot for quick and easy one-pot meals is really ADHD-friendly!
 If you struggle with preparing meals, you may have found a solution.
-It’s easy to clean up too.
+It’s easy to clean up, too, which is perfect for simplifying life with ADHD.

 12. Robot vacuum cleaner with mop

 Another great little household helper that makes life a little bit easier.
 A robot vacuum will vacuum and mop your floor while you rest.
-You can control it from your smartphone or by voice commands.
+You can control it from your smartphone or by voice commands, which fits wonderfully into the rhythms of life with ADHD.

 13. Amazon Echo with Alexa speaker